MeiKDE/replit-todo-app/README.md

 # Next.js Todo App

-A full-stack Todo application built with Next.js, TypeScript, Tailwind CSS, and Prisma ORM for PostgreSQL database integration.
-This project implements a clean API structure using the Next.js App Router pattern.

-## Features
+A beginner-friendly todo list application where you can add, view, edit, and delete tasks.
+This project is built with modern web technologies and stores your todos in a database so they persist even when you close your browser.

+## What Can This App Do?

-- ✅ Create, read, update, and delete todo items
+- ✅ Add new tasks with titles and optional descriptions
-- ✅ Mark todos as complete/incomplete
+- ✅ Mark tasks as complete by checking them off
-- ✅ Clean API design with separate HTTP method functions
-- ✅ TypeScript for type safety
+- ✅ Edit task titles and descriptions
-- ✅ PostgreSQL database with Prisma ORM
-- ✅ Responsive UI with Tailwind CSS
-- ✅ Modern Next.js App Router pattern
+- ✅ Delete tasks you no longer need
+- ✅ All your tasks are saved in a database (they won't disappear when you refresh)
+- ✅ Works well on mobile phones and desktop computers

+## Technologies Used

+If you're new to web development, here's a simple explanation of the technologies used:

+- **Next.js**: A framework that helps build web applications easily
+- **React**: A library for creating user interfaces with reusable components
+- **PostgreSQL**: A powerful, open-source database that stores your todos
+- **Prisma**: A tool that makes it easier to work with databases
+- **Tailwind CSS**: A styling framework that makes the app look good

 ## Tech Stack